FreeClimbAPI/freeclimb-cli/docs/calls.md

   -c, --callConnectUrl=callConnectUrl
       The URL that FreeClimb should use to handle this phone call.
 If an applicationId or parentCallId have already been provided, this callConnectUrl attribute will be used as a replacement of the callConnectUrl originally assigned in the application or parent call.
-See applicationId v. callConnectUrl below.

   -h, --help
       show CLI help